Rating Certificate Application

 • Default v.
 Declared Crew Weight

 Default Crew Weight - This value is calculated by the rating rule VPP.
 The default maximum crew weight for a boat is a function of boat parameters.
-(Same as Transpac Crew Weight; ORR ONLY)
+(Per rule Transpac uses default Crew Weight; ORR ONLY)

 Maximum and Minimum Crew Weight